Learn what to expect and how to prepare for your child’s craniofacial center visit. Get answers to some common questions.

 - Your child may see other specialists during their visit, depending on their age and needs.
 We recommend meeting with dentistry, ENT, pulmonary, anesthesiology and the PICU staff before surgery to learn more about what you can expect.

-- To confirm the diagnosis for some children, we may recommend testing their blood or spit to look for changes in genes.
+- To confirm the diagnosis for some children, we may recommend testing their blood or saliva to look for changes in genes.

 - During your visit we try to answer all of your questions.
 Please ask if anything is not clear.